- Counselling with Dean Richardson.

 As a qualified, accredited and experienced counsellor, Dean will help you to help yourself work through problems – whether deep or superficial – to the point where you won’t need to work with him any longer.

-Within Dean’s therapy practice is an ethical approach to ensure that you don’t become dependent on him or the counselling relationship; allowing you to internalise (i.e. take on board within your unconscious) the therapeutic relationship & thoughtful processes so that you can leave counselling better than you started.
+Within Dean’s counselling practice is an ethical approach to ensure that you don’t become dependent on him or the counselling relationship; allowing you to internalise (i.e. take on board within your unconscious) the therapeutic relationship & thoughtful processes so that you can leave counselling better than you started.

 To be able to carry on with your life less burdened than before would be an achievement.